-We filed a registration statement on Form S-3 with respect to various securities, including our renewable unsecured subordinated notes, on May 28, 2015 and subsequently filed amendments to such registration statement on June 26, 2015 and July 27, 2015 (such registration statement, as so amended, the "Former Registration Statement").
-In October 2022, we determined that, under a rule of the SEC, we were no longer permitted to offer and sell our renewable unsecured subordinated notes in reliance on the Former Registration Statement.
-Consequently, purchasers who acquired such notes within the past twelve months may have a statutory right to rescind their purchases.
+We filed a registration statement on Form S-3 with respect to various securities, including our renewable unsecured subordinated notes, on May 28, 2015, and filed amendments to the registration statement on June 26, 2015, and July 27, 2015 (such registration statement, as so amended, the "Former Registration Statement").
+The Former Registration Statement was declared effective on August 26, 2015 (the "Former Registration Statement Effective Date").
+Rule 415(a)(5) under the Securities Act of 1933, as amended (the "Securities Act"), provides that a shelf registration statement such as the Former Registration Statement expires three years after the official effective date.
+The Former Registration Statement expired on August 26, 2018; however, the Company continued to conduct offers and sales and renewals after that date.
+Additionally, with respect to the Former Registration Statement, the Company failed to file certain prospectus supplements relating to certain sales.
+Lastly, offers and sales of Renewable Notes and renewals of outstanding notes were made for amounts beyond the amount of securities covered by the registration statement.
+These activities may result in certain of these purchasers having a statutory right to rescind their purchases.
 As a result, we could be required to repurchase some or all of such notes at the original sale price plus statutory interest, less the amount of any income received by the purchasers.
-As of December 31, 2022, there were approximately \$6.2 million of such notes outstanding and sold within the preceding twelve months.
+As of March 1, 2024, there were approximately \$3 million of such notes outstanding and sold within the preceding twelve months.
 That figure includes renewals of previously sold notes, but excludes notes that we have repaid, and excludes notes that we sold or renewed pursuant to the registration statement to which this prospectus relates.